opveclib/opveclib/documentation/programming.rst

 ~~~~~~~~~~~~~~~~~~~~

 Similar to the OVL Variable, OVL also supports dynamically declared worker-local tensors of any dimension that use
 thread-local memory.
+Worker local tensors are generally small (on the order of hundreds of bytes) and should fit in
+register space on device or L1 cache.

 An OVL worker local tensor is defined by its shape and type and can be initialized to either
 all zeros or all ones using the `zeros()` or `ones()` functions.

 .. code-block:: python